Healthy Homes Assessment Petone

 Petone Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside It’s about having to ensure there is somewhere for surface as well as groundwater to move and stop it from coming inside.
-When it comes to moisture and damp it’s frequently what you don’t see that could be a huge problem that can cause the property to suffer and harming the tenant’s well-being.
+Protecting your rental property from water damage isn’t only about the inside of the building It’s about having to ensure there is somewhere to allow surface, rain or ground water and stop it from coming into the building.
+When it concerns damp and moisture it is usually what you don’t see that can cause a lot of trouble and cause damage to your investment as well as affecting your tenant’s health.

-Rental properties must be equipped with efficient drainage to get rid of floodwaters, surface water and ground water.
-This includes the proper outfall or runoff.
-Making sure the water has a place to go, and it can’t linger underneath the buildings is a vital aspect of keeping your property dry.
+Properties that are rented must have efficient drainage for the removal of the stormwater and surface waters, and groundwater, with an appropriate outfall or runoff.
+Making sure that the water has a place to go, and it doesn’t sit beneath structures is a crucial aspect of maintaining your property’s dry.

-In addition to a drainage system to avoid moisture from entering, if your property has an enclosed space between the floor and surface, a ground moisture barrier should be put in place if it is reasonably practicable to install it.
+Alongside the drainage system that will prevent moisture ingress, if your rental has an enclosed gap between the floor and the soil, a ground-water barrier should be put in place if it is reasonably practicable to install it.

-A ground moisture barrier is usually an insulating sheet of polythene laid over the ground to prevent any moisture present in the ground from rising into the structure.
-It also assists in preventing any damage to your underfloor insulation.
+A ground moisture barrier is generally a sheet of polythene that is placed over the ground, in order to block any moisture that is present in the ground from accumulating into the home.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection